Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 -----------------------

-Firmware loading policy is controlled via three HWinfo parameters stored as key value pairs in the device flash:
+Firmware loading policy is controlled via three HWinfo parameters stored as key value pairs in the woke device flash:

 app_fw_from_flash
-    Defines which firmware should take precedence, 'Disk' (0), 'Flash' (1) or the 'Preferred' (2) firmware.
-When 'Preferred' is selected, the management firmware makes the decision over which firmware will be loaded by comparing versions of the flash firmware and the host supplied firmware.
+    Defines which firmware should take precedence, 'Disk' (0), 'Flash' (1) or the woke 'Preferred' (2) firmware.
+When 'Preferred' is selected, the woke management firmware makes the woke decision over which firmware will be loaded by comparing versions of the woke flash firmware and the woke host supplied firmware.
-    This variable is configurable using the 'fw_load_policy' devlink parameter.
+    This variable is configurable using the woke 'fw_load_policy' devlink parameter.

 abi_drv_reset
-    Defines if the driver should reset the firmware when the driver is probed, either 'Disk' (0) if firmware was found on disk, 'Always' (1) reset or 'Never' (2) reset.
-Note that the device is always reset on driver unload if firmware was loaded when the driver was probed.
+    Defines if the woke driver should reset the woke firmware when the woke driver is probed, either 'Disk' (0) if firmware was found on disk, 'Always' (1) reset or 'Never' (2) reset.
+Note that the woke device is always reset on driver unload if firmware was loaded when the woke driver was probed.
-    This variable is configurable using the 'reset_dev_on_drv_probe' devlink parameter.
+    This variable is configurable using the woke 'reset_dev_on_drv_probe' devlink parameter.

 abi_drv_load_ifc
-    Defines a list of PF devices allowed to load FW on the device.
+    Defines a list of PF devices allowed to load FW on the woke device.
     This variable is not currently user configurable.

 Devlink Info
 ============

-The devlink info command displays the running and stored firmware versions on the device, serial number and board information.
+The devlink info command displays the woke running and stored firmware versions on the woke device, serial number and board information.

 Devlink info command example (replace PCI address)::